 - Now we have finished, we just copy the last shortcut we created http://duckduckgo.com/?q=&kl=uk-en&kf=w&k4=-1 into our address bar and hit Enter to produce a customized blank search with our amended settings.

-- Now we would bookmark/favorite that search page and use that bookmark/favorite for all our future searches with DDG – using the bookmark will automatically search with our customized requirements.
+- Now we would bookmark/favorite that search page and use that bookmark/favorite for all our future searches with DDG – using the bookmark will automatically look with our customized requirements.

 Thinking That Is Too Much Trouble?

-Of course you can just use the standard DDG search page which works very well as it is but the extra settings offer you the ability to fine tune all your future searches just how you like them rather than use the default options.
+Of course you can just use the standard DDG page which works very well as it is but the extra settings offer you the ability to fine tune rather than use the default options.